Understanding and pursuing your legal claims for a defective hardwood floor installation

 - “Cupping” is probably the most common issue with hardwood flooring.
 A cupped floor can be easily seen when sunlight or other light is broadcast across the floor perpendicularly to the boards, such as in this photo:

-This is typically caused by excessive moisture in the subfloor at installation, whether from a wet crawlspace or wet subflooring (such as from a leveling compound that has not been allowed adequate time to dry, or wet concrete or subfloor sheathing).
-This moisture is then absorbed through the back of the hardwood flooring.
+This is typically caused by excessive moisture in the subfloor during installation, whether from a wet crawlspace or wet subflooring (such as from a leveling compound that has not been allowed to dry, or wet concrete or subfloor sheathing).
+This moisture is then absorbed through the back of the new flooring.
 The wetter bottom of the flooring expands while the drier top of the flooring does not.
 The edges of the flooring boards curl upward so that the edges are higher than the center of the boards, creating a “cupped” appearance.
-If the cupping is severe even after elimination of the moisture (such as by heat or other method of eliminating the moisture below), severe damage can occur to the floor and even the baseboard, so that both the floor and the baseboard trim require replacement.
+If the cupping is severe even after elimination of the moisture (such as by applying heat), severe damage can occur to the floor and even the baseboard, so that both may require replacement.

-- “Crowning” of a hardwood floor occurs when the center of the boards is higher than the trim.
-The most common cause is when the floors are sanded when they have cupped (i.e. edges are higher than the center of the boards) immediately after insulation.
+- “Crowning” of a hardwood floor occurs when the center of the boards is higher than the edges.
+The most common cause is when the floors are sanded while they are cupped (i.e. edges are higher than the center of the boards) immediately after installation.
 As a result, the high edges of the boards are flattened by the sanding machine.
 Then, when after sanding and finishing the cupped boards dry and lie flat, the over-sanded edges will be lower than the center of the boards, resulting in a permanent crown.
 Like cupping, crowning can be observed when light is shined across the floor perpendicular to the boards.

 Crowning also occasionally results from misapplication of fasteners, but most often it is caused by the sanding of cupped floors followed by normal drying of the newly installed and sanded floors.
 Again, your contractor and the flooring installer are likely liable for correcting or replacing a newly installed, crowned hardwood floor.
 Note that hardwood floors can often only be sanded just a few times, so sanding down the crowning may fix the problem but it will reduce the life of the flooring because it leaves one less sanding possible at later date to refinish the floors.